BornToBeRoot/NETworkManager/README.md

 ## ✨ Contributing

-Here you will find ways to contribute to NETworkManager:s
+Here you will find ways to contribute:

 - [Request a feature, report a bug or ask a question](CONTRIBUTING.md#contributing)
 - [Add a feature or fix a bug](CONTRIBUTING.md#code)